guhjy/2015ori-1/materials/study_02/interview-protocol.md

 ## Step 2: Interview

 I will ask you a set of questions.
 Please feel free to elaborate on your answer.
 I will take notes while you speak to make sure that all parts of the fabrication process are addressed.
 These notes will be destroyed immediately after the interview is over.
-You are free to look at your fabricated data to remind you of any specifics.
+You are free to look at your fabricated data to remind you of any specifics, or at possible notes you made when fabricating the data.

 ### Warm-up

 - How many years has it been since you got your PhD?
-- How many experiments including a Stroop task have you conducted?
+- How many experiments including a Stroop task have you conducted in your career?
 - Which statistical analysis programs do you use at least once a week? [multiple answers possible]
 	* SPSS        R        Stata        SAS        Matlab        Python
 	* Other, namely: _____________